MY DIY EURO KITCHEN: PHASE III

 - Pull the drawer box mounting part of the slide out of the unit by pushing on the flip down tabs.

-- You can then set the drawer slide on top of the supports (1/8″ back from the front) and just screw them in.
+- Then set the drawer slide on top of the supports (1/8″ back from the front edge of the cabinet) and just screw them in.

 - Install the box mounted part of the slide flush with the bottom of the box.